top of page

 PPT101: Creating a custom color palette in PowerPoint

-Colors are complicated.
+Colors are complicated—but PowerPoint makes it easier than you might think.
 Sure, most programs will give you a list of popular colors to choose from, and that can be a great place to start.
 But what about people who aren’t experienced with visual design, or haven’t learned how to match complementary colors?
 And what about brands with large teams who want to ensure that the PowerPoints they create meet standards every time?

-For anyone who wants more control over the colors they use in presentations, PowerPoint offers the powerful and convenient ability to create a custom color palette that is “locked in” and ready for any presentation.
-It’s a great way to save time if you use any non-standard colors, to ensure quality control and brand consistency, and can even help to improve overall design by minimizing the number of colors a user uses in a given PowerPoint.
+If that's you, learning how to create a custom color palette in PowerPoint is a must..
+It’s a great way to ensure quality control and brand consistency, and can even help to improve overall design by minimizing the number of colors a user uses in a given PowerPoint.

 On Color Theory

-Before we cover how to set up a custom color palette in PowerPoint, let’s talk more broadly about color and palettes.
+Before we cover how to create a custom color palette in PowerPoint, let’s talk more broadly about color and palettes.
 Color palettes can be valuable because they ensure that all the colors you select work together.

 We frequently work on presentations for clients that have strict brand guidelines covering what primary, secondary and accent colors can be used, and when you should use each one.
 But every brand doesn’t have clearly defined standards like this.
 So if you’re creating a PowerPoint on your own, without a predefined palette, here are a few ways to approach making your own palette.